bruab/bruab.github.io/how-i-use-convertkit.md

 Same as above, but for weekly emails containing draft chapters of the book.

+**Edit:** Keeping these for now, though I suspect it's more about sunk cost than actual interest.

 ### CONFIRMED

 I'm not using this yet!
 But it's on my todo list to stop using ConvertKit's auto-opt-in email to confirm addresses, and build a custom one instead, per [this post](https://createandsell.co/issues/double-opt-in-or-single-opt-in).
 Kind of like how the `ONE_STAR_DAILY_STATUS` and `ONE_STAR_WEEKLY_STATUS` work, but for all subscribers.